As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Between the annoying bites and irritating itching, bug bites can turn a camping adventure into a nightmare.
 The products listed below are formulated to keep pesky bugs at bay without the harsh chemicals or overpowering smell of traditional bug sprays.

 Bug Away Roll-On is made from a combination of natural insect-repelling essential oils and skin-care essential oils in a base of 98% Fractionated Coconut Oil.
 This dilution makes it safe for topical application on children ages 2 and older.

 It’s portable and easy to carry along whenever you and the kids are heading outdoors in summer.
 It’s easy to use too.
 Just roll it overexposed skin areas before heading out.

-Nature Shield Synergy Roll-On contains a propriety combination of insect repellent oils and skin-friendly oils diluted in Fractionated Coconut Carrier Oil to 5%.
-This combination creates a natural, effective barrier to shield you from nature’s outdoor annoyances, allowing you to enjoy your outdoor excursions without the worry.
+Nature Shield Synergy Roll-On contains a propriety combination of insect-repellent oils and skin-friendly oils diluted in Fractionated Coconut Carrier Oil to 5%.
+This combination creates a natural, effective barrier to shield you from nature’s outdoor annoyances, allowing you to enjoy your outdoor excursions without worry.

 To keep bugs away, rub the Nature Shield Synergy Roll-On over bare arms, legs, and neck before heading outdoors.

 Shield Me KidSafe Synergy Roll-On contains the same composition as Nature Shield but this roll-on uses essential oils from Plant Therapy’s KidSafe line.